UjwalKandi/Issue-Bookmarks/README.md

 # Issue-Bookmarks
-List of interesting articles/websites on different topics related to data science and data visualization.
+List of interesting articles/websites/tools on different topics varying from data science to photography.

 ## About